T-araVLN: Translator for Agricultural Robotic Agents on Vision-and-Language Navigation: Introduction

 To bridge this gap, we propose the method of \textbf{T}ranslator for \textbf{A}gricultural \textbf{R}obotic \textbf{A}gents on \textbf{V}ision-and-\textbf{L}anguage \textbf{N}avigation (\textbf{T-araVLN}), as illustrated in Figure \ref{fig:teaser}.
-First, we propose the module of Instruction Translator, which translates the original instruction to be more refined and precise.
-Second, we integrate the Instruction Translator module into the base model of AgriVLN, to establish our T-araVLN method.
-Third, we evaluate T-araVLN on the A2A benchmark, effectively improving Success Rate from 0.47 to 0.63 and reducing Navigation Error from 2.91m to 2.28m, which achieves the state-of-the-art performance in the agricultural VLN domain.
-We share a simple example in Figure \ref{fig:teaser} to illustrate the difference between T-araVLN and Baseline.
+First, we prompt a Large Language Model (LLM) in a few-shot manner to build the module of instruction translator, to translate noisy and mistaken instructions into refined and precise representations.
+Second, we integrate it into the base model to establish our T-araVLN method.
+Third, we evaluate T-araVLN on the A2A benchmark, which effectively improves Success Rate (SR) from 0.47 to 0.63 and reduces Navigation Error (NE) from 2.91m to 2.28m, demonstrating the state-of-the-art performance in the agricultural VLN domain.
+We share a simple example to better explain the difference between T-araVLN and the baseline, as illustrated in Figure \ref{fig:teaser}.
+In the original instruction, the user gives several unspecific descriptions, such as \textit{“stop when you are very close to her”}, in which the decision-maker cannot understand how \textit{“close”} the distance is the best, so wrongly regards \textit{“I can clearly see her”} as \textit{“close enough”}, resulting in the over early \texttt{[STOP]}.
+When the translator is integrated, it translates the noisy and mistaken contents, such as \textit{“close”}, to be more refined and precise, such as \textit{“she occupies all your camera view”}, helping the decision-maker easily recognize that \textit{“she has not occupied all my camera yet”} so properly \textit{“keep walking} \texttt{[FORWARD]}\textit{”}.

-In summary, our main contributions are as follows: \begin{itemize} \item \textbf{Instruction Translator}, a Large Language Model-based module, translates instructions from noisy and mistaken to refined and precise. \item \textbf{T-araVLN}, a VLN method integrating Instruction Translator, navigates agricultural robots to the target positions following the natural language instructions. \item We implement Ablation Experiment proving the effectiveness of Instruction Translator and Comparison Experiment proving the SOTA performance of T-araVLN. \end{itemize}
+In summary, our main contributions are as follows: \begin{itemize} \item \textbf{Instruction Translator}, a LLM-based linguistic preprocessing module, translates noisy and mistaken instructions into refined and precise representations. \item \textbf{T-araVLN}, a VLN method integrating the instruction translator, navigates agricultural robotic agents to the target positions following the natural language instructions. \item We implement the ablation study and qualitative experiment showing the effectiveness of the instruction translator, and the comparison experiment showing the state-of-the-art performance of T-araVLN. \end{itemize} Codes will be available after acceptance.